Montserrat travel guide

 Public places and spaces

-Most businesses are open as normal, although all must adhere to social distancing rules and wear a face covering, expect – except when eating and drinking in restaurants and bars.
-No gatherings of more than 50 people are allowed.
+Most businesses are open as normal, although all must adhere to social distancing rules and wear a face covering, except when eating and drinking in restaurants and bars.
+No gatherings of more than 75 people are allowed except in schools, churches, High Court hearings, at the airport and the Cultural Centre.
 Shops, restaurants and bars are allowed to open as normal, but must put in place and enforce a strict social distancing policy (six feet) and have approval from the Ministry of Health.
 Hairdressers, spas etc can only operate on an appointment basis.

 Schools are now open.